openjdk/jdk/doc/hotspot-style.md

 * Propagating exceptions
 ([n2179](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2007/n2179.html)) &mdash;
 HotSpot does not permit the use of exceptions, so this feature isn't useful.

-* Avoid non-local variables with non-constexpr initialization.
-In particular, avoid variables with types requiring non-trivial initialization or destruction.
-Initialization order problems can be difficult to deal with and lead to surprises, as can destruction ordering.
-HotSpot doesn't generally try to cleanup on exit, and running destructors at exit can also lead to problems.

 * Avoid most operator overloading, preferring named functions.
 When operator overloading is used, ensure the semantics conform to the